 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)

 Trichinopoly (pseudonym), 19th century, C.R.
 Bradstreet and James Beart Simonds.
 1835.
 A Brief Description of the Foot of the Horse: Given With a View to Show, That the Mode of Shoeing Afterwards Recommended, Is [word Crossed Out] Consistent With Its Structure and Nature. : Also, a Few Remarks On Stable Arrangements Generally; a Mode of Breaking in a Horse for the Stable : And Concluding With Some Observations On Horsemanship.
-Madras: Printed at The Athenaeun Press by J.B.
+Printed at The Athenaeun Press by J.B.
 Pharoah.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)

 Trichinopoly (pseudonym), 19th century, C.R.
 Bradstreet and James Beart Simonds.
-A Brief Description of the Foot of the Horse: Given With a View to Show, That the Mode of Shoeing Afterwards Recommended, Is [word Crossed Out] Consistent With Its Structure and Nature. : Also, a Few Remarks On Stable Arrangements Generally; a Mode of Breaking in a Horse for the Stable : And Concluding With Some Observations On Horsemanship Madras: Printed at The Athenaeun Press by J.B.
+A Brief Description of the Foot of the Horse: Given With a View to Show, That the Mode of Shoeing Afterwards Recommended, Is [word Crossed Out] Consistent With Its Structure and Nature. : Also, a Few Remarks On Stable Arrangements Generally; a Mode of Breaking in a Horse for the Stable : And Concluding With Some Observations On Horsemanship.
+Printed at The Athenaeun Press by J.B.
 Pharoah, 1835.

-Trichinopoly (pseudonym), 1. c., Bradstreet, C. and Simonds, J. B. (1835).
+Trichinopoly, 1. c., Bradstreet, C. and Simonds, J. B. (1835).
 A brief description of the foot of the horse: given with a view to show, that the mode of shoeing afterwards recommended, is [word crossed out] consistent with its structure and nature. : also, a few remarks on stable arrangements generally; a mode of breaking in a horse for the stable : and concluding with some observations on horsemanship.
 Madras: Printed at The Athenaeun Press by J.B.
 Pharoah.

-MLA Citation, 9th Edition (style guide)
+MLA Citation, 9th Edition (Style Guide)

 Trichinopoly (pseudonym), 19th century., C.R.
 Bradstreet, and James Beart Simonds.
-A Brief Description of the Foot of the Horse: Given With a View to Show, That the Mode of Shoeing Afterwards Recommended, Is [word Crossed Out] Consistent With Its Structure and Nature. : Also, a Few Remarks On Stable Arrangements Generally; a Mode of Breaking in a Horse for the Stable : And Concluding With Some Observations On Horsemanship Printed at The Athenaeun Press by J.B.
+A Brief Description of the Foot of the Horse: Given With a View to Show, That the Mode of Shoeing Afterwards Recommended, Is [word Crossed Out] Consistent With Its Structure and Nature. : Also, a Few Remarks On Stable Arrangements Generally; a Mode of Breaking in a Horse for the Stable : And Concluding With Some Observations On Horsemanship.
+Printed at The Athenaeun Press by J.B.
 Pharoah, 1835.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 More Like This